tenjava-2014/BigxMac-t3/README.md

 INSTALL
 -------

-1. To install simply save the plugin's jar file into your servers plugin file.
-By default the plugin.yml will have enabled true.
+1. To install simply save the plugin's jar file into your servers plugin folder.
+By default the plugin.yml will have enabled set to true.
 2. Start up your bukkit server and enjoy!